jacquelinemarchal/schefs/README.md

 Backend:
 Chris developed a RESTful API using express and node js. src > routes contains the five main API routes: events, index, openmind, thumbnail, and users.
 There is complete documentation in these files.
 Chris also developed a custom scheduler which utilizes the Schefs gcalendar and zoom to schedule events.
-He used material UI in eventbuilder.js to generate the front end of the scheduler, and handles the actual scheduling using endpoints (Which?? im p sure this is right @chris).
+He used material UI in eventbuilder.js to generate the front end of the scheduler, and handles the actual scheduling using endpoints.

 The website is hosted on a digital ocean server using nginx and a goDaddy domain.